-Exceptionally in 2017 we are putting on a third lectures to commemorate one of the most important events in Christian history, the five hundreth anniversary of the start of the Reformation when on 31 Octobe 1517 Martin Luther nailed his 95 Theses to the door of the church in Wittenberg.
+Exceptionally in 2017 we are putting on a third lecture to commemorate one of the most important events in Christian history, the five hundreth anniversary of the start of the Reformation when on 31 October 1517 Martin Luther nailed his 95 Theses to the door of the church in Wittenberg.

 Dr Giles Waller, tipped by Professor David Ford, Regius Professor of Divinity at Cambridge, "as a star of the rising generation of theologians", will give his lecture on the exact anniversary day.
 He will look afresh at the intellectual and spiritual currents behind Luther’s so-called ‘theology of the cross’.
 How did this astonishing theology of God on the cross ‘hidden in suffering’ relate to Luther’s break with the church of Rome?
 And in this anniversary year, how might we rediscover Luther’s spiritual insights for our own time?